balenaltd/handbook/Travel.md

 - You have to find the flight or hotel you wish
 - Double check your reservation dates, personal info etc. are all correct
-- Don't forget to complete your reservation
+- Don't forget to complete your reservation by clicking the "Complete Checkout" button.

 ![](http://i68.tinypic.com/mt8odf.png)

 - When you complete your request, an approval email is sent to the Ops team
 - Once approved, you receive a confirmation email with all your reservation details.